 As you start to attract your audience, you need to start building an email list of your audience, so you can start to engage with your audience.
 We’ll look at engagement in a little more detail in the next section.

 Growing a community is completely your choice.
-But it’s important for you to segment your audience.
+But you need to segment your audience.
 What do these segments mean?

 We’ll get into the details in the next section.